What is conveyancing?

 Conveyancing in Liverpool is one of the most sought after services we offer.
 It is the legal transfer of home ownership between two parties: the seller and the buyer.
-Once an offer on a house has been accepted, the conveyancing process will begin.
-The process is then ended once the buyer has the keys in his or her hand.
+Once an offer on a house has been accepted, the house conveyancing process will begin.
+The process is then ended once the buyer has the keys in their hand.

-If you require any more information on conveyancing or would like to raise a question with us, feel free to call us directly on 0151 242 5111.
+If you require any more information on conveyancing or would like to get one or more conveyancing quotes, feel free to call us directly on 0151 242 5111.

 The Stages of Conveyancing